Customer Retention Rate KPI

 • Set customer retention and churn prevention goals for your teams and channel partners

-• Empower them with agentic AI workflows to drive customer engagement
+• Guide them through structured workflows that drive customer engagement

 • Gamify them to improve their input behavior in the market